 Some gyms hire uncertified trainers but limit their responsibilities.
-Without a trainer certification, you may be trusted to lead classes.
-A gym may give you some quick training in how to run a spin class, for instance, but won’t let you take on individual clients.
+Without a trainer certification, you may be trusted to lead classes as a type of group fitness instructor.
+A gym may give you some quick training in how to run a group fitness class, for instance, but won't let you take on individual clients.

 For those serious about personal training, learning doesn't end with passing a certification exam.
 If you really want to be a successful and good personal trainer, you need to continue your education by getting some hands-on experience.

-Most fitness professionals do this by working with a mentor trainer.
-A gym, for instance, may hire you but have you work with a more experienced trainer before you take on your own training sessions.
-This is an important part of the learning process for a career that includes skills you can’t learn from a book.
+Most fitness professionals do this by working with fitness mentors who are already experienced trainers.
+A gym, for instance, may hire you but have you work with a more experienced fitness trainer before you take on your own training sessions.
+This is an important part of the learning process for a career that includes skills you can't learn from a book.

 But, if you haven't gotten certified, a mentor trainer may not want to work with you.
 They'll want to see that you have the foundational knowledge for the job and also that you're serious about training as a career.

 Another important consideration is insurance.
-If you can land a job with a gym or another employer, they should have liability insurance that covers all their trainers.
-But, if you’re starting your own small business as a trainer, it’s up to you to get insurance.
+If you can land a job with a gym, fitness center, or another employer, they should have liability insurance that covers all their trainers.
+But, if you're starting your own small business as a trainer, it's up to you to get insurance.

 Business liability insurance protects you if a client gets hurt on your watch.
 For instance, if a client is doing an exercise you recommended and they become injured, you could be liable.
 They can sue you.
 The right insurance protects you financially in this kind of situation, and others, like damaged personal property.